-Kate competes with pupils against Dame Kelly Holmes
+Kate tells pupils she ‘never expected to be royal but fell in love’

 - Published

-Catherine, Princess of Wales has taken on double Olympic champion Dame Kelly Holmes at a game of bean-bag noughts and crosses.
+The pupils quizzed Catherine about being a royal at a charity event in Bath, and the princess said it was something "she had to learn".

-The princess was in Bath to meet pupils supported by the Dame Kelly Holmes Trust.
+Catherine was meeting St Katherine's School students supported by the Dame Kelly Holmes Trust.

-The St Katherine's School students are part of the On Track To Achieve programme, delivered by Dame Kelly and Paralympic gold medallist Liz Johnson.
+Earlier, she took on Dame Kelly at a game of bean-bag noughts and crosses.

 After the first victory, the track and field star held her arms aloft and admitted she was "slightly competitive".